evansopilo/loadbalancer/README.md

 # loadbalancer
-Load balancer that uses round robin to disctibute request to different workers(servers) in a server pool.
+Load balancer that uses round robin to distribute request to different workers(servers) in a server pool.
 Checks (workers) server health.

 ## Setup